botaul/botmaster/README.md

 run app.py using syntax: python3 app.py

 ## Notes
 When follower_data.txt is empty, This bot will automatically fill all follower to follower_data.
-So it can't track new follower when bot was just started.<br>
+So it can't track new follower when bot was just started.
 The algorithms of auto accept message is:<br>
 1. follower_data.txt is empty, fill all followers to follower_data.txt<br>
 2. Follower not in follower_data.txt, send message to new follower<br>
 3. Follower stop following, remove follower from follower_data.txt<br>